Afghan IS group claims series of bombings targeting Shiites

 ISLAMABAD (AP) — An Islamic State affiliate on Friday claimed a series of bombings a day earlier that targeted Afghanistan’s minority Shiite Muslims, while Pakistan issued a warning of IS threats in its eastern Punjab province.

+It comes as another bomb exploded late Friday at a religious school in northern Kunduz province in the border town of Imam Saheb, killing two students.
+Another six students were wounded, said Obaidullah, a provincial police spokesman who like many Afghans uses just one name.
+No one has yet claimed Friday’s bombing.

-The deadliest of three bombings on Thursday in Afghanistan exploded inside a Shite mosque in northern Mazar-e-Sharif.
+The deadliest of the three bombings on Thursday exploded inside a Shite mosque in northern Mazar-e-Sharif.
 Hospital officials say at least 12 people were killed and as many as 40 were hurt.

 Earlier Thursday, a roadside bomb exploded near a boys school in the Afghan capital of Kabul, injuring two children in the city’s predominately Shiite neighborhood of Dasht-e-Barchi.
 A third bomb in northern Kunduz injured 11 mechanics working for the country’s Taliban rulers.